spring-guides/gs-securing-web/README.md

 </html>
 ```

-The web application will be based on Spring MVC.
-Therefore, you'll need to configure Spring MVC and setup view controllers to expose these templates.
+The web application is based on Spring MVC.
+Thus you need to configure Spring MVC and set up view controllers to expose these templates.
 Here's a configuration class for configuring Spring MVC in the application.

 `src/main/java/hello/MvcConfig.java`
 ```java